-Tests may include: Skin prick test—To look for a skin reaction when exposed to specific food particlesBlood test—To look for an antibody called immunoglobulin E (IgE), which is present when you are exposed something that gives you an allergic reaction
+Tests may include: Skin prick test—To look for a skin reaction when exposed to peanut or other specific food particlesBlood test—To look for an antibody called immunoglobulin E (IgE), which is present when you are exposed something that gives you an allergic reaction

 You may be asked to keep a food diary.
 This means you will write down your experiences with food, such as your eating habits and symptoms.
 This may help the doctor find out if there are other foodds causing your allergies.

 You may be placed on an elimination diet to learn which foods may be triggering an allergic reaction.
 If your doctor thinks you might be allergic to peanuts, you may be asked to remove peanuts from your diet for 1-2 weeks then add them back to your diet to see if you experience any symptoms.
 The elimination diet is only done under a doctor’s supervision.

 Talk with your doctor about the best treatment plan for you.
 Options include:

 The best treatment is to avoid peanuts, foods containing them, and foods that may have been exposed to them.
 Always read ingredient labels, even if you do not think the food contains peanuts.
 Most food labels will state whether the factory where a food was made also processes peanuts.
 If offered homemade foods, always ask about the ingredients to check for the presence of peanuts or peanut oil.

 If you do have a mild allergic reaction, you may be able to take antihistamines to reduce symptoms, like itching or hives.
 Talk with your doctor about medications that are right for you.
 These medications are only used if you are accidently exposed to peanuts-containing foods.
 They should not be used so you can eat them.

 For severe allergic reactions, you may need to inject yourself with